springfall2008/batpred/README.md

 ## Introduction

-Home battery prediction and automatic charging for Home Assistant with GivTCP
+Home battery prediction and automatic charging for Home Assistant

 Also known by some as Batpred or Batman!